Ruben2776/PicView/.github/README.md

 <img src="PicView-logo.svg" height="100" />
 </h1>

-PicView is a fast Picture Viewer with minimal UI.
-Features image effects, image galleries, image info and more.
-The app can automatically adjusts itself to your screen.
-<br>Portable, free to use.
+PicView is a fast Picture Viewer with compact UI, that can be hidden.
+Features image effects, galleries, image info and more.
+The app can automatically adjusts itself to your screen.<br>Portable, free to use.
 No pop-ups, no installtation required, no registry edits or system files changed.

 <p align=center>